Mississippi Band of Choctaw Indians: Leadership

 the thing I remember the most ... was the depressing sight of the Choctaws, their shanties along the country roads, grown men lounging on the dirt streets of their villages in demeaning idleness, sometimes drinking from a common bottle, sharing a roll-your-own cigarette, their half-clad children a picture of hurting that would never end.

 Martin served as chairperson in various Choctaw committees up until 1977.
-That year he was elected as Chief, or Miko, of the Mississippi Band of Choctaw Indians.
-He served a total of 30 years, being re-elected until 2007.
+In 1979 he was elected as Chief, or Miko, of the Mississippi Band of Choctaw Indians.
+He served for 32 years, being re-elected until 2007.

 Beginning in 1979, the tribal council worked on a variety of economic development initiatives, first geared toward attracting industry to the reservation.
 They had people available to work, natural resources, and no taxes.
-Industries have included automotive parts, greeting cards, direct mail and printing, and plastic-molding.
+The kind of industries included automotive parts, greeting cards, direct mail and printing, and plastic molding.

 1980s–1990s

-In 1987 the Supreme Court of the United States ruled that federally recognized tribes could operate gaming facilities on their sovereign reservation land free from state regulation.
-In 1988 the U.S. Congress enacted the Indian Gaming Regulatory Act (IGRA); it set the terms for Native American tribes to operate casinos and negotiate terms with states, for instance, paying a portion of revenues in lieu of taxes.
+In 1987, the Supreme Court of the United States ruled that federally recognized tribes could operate gaming facilities on their sovereign reservation land free from state regulation.
+In 1988, the U.S. Congress enacted the Indian Gaming Regulatory Act (IGRA).
+IGRA set the terms for Native American tribes to operate casinos and negotiate terms with states, such as paying a portion of revenues instead of taxes.

-The administration of Governor Ray Mabus had delayed action on Indian gaming in Mississippi, but in 1992 Governor Kirk Fordice gave permission for the Mississippi Band of Choctaw to develop Class III gaming.
-The Mississippi Band of Choctaw Indians (MBCI) now has one of the largest casino resorts in the nation; it is located in Choctaw, Mississippi.
-The Silver Star Casino opened in 1994.
-The Golden Moon Casino opened in 2002.
-The casinos are collectively known as the Pearl River Resort.
+The administration of Governor Ray Mabus delayed action on Indian gaming in Mississippi.
+However, in 1992, Governor Kirk Fordice gave permission for the Mississippi Band of Choctaw Indians to develop Class III gaming.
+As a result, MBCI now runs a substantial gaming enterprise through its Pearl River Resort properties and Choctaw Resort Development Enterprise, Inc. The MBCI gaming properties include the Silver Star Casino, which opened in 1994 in Philadelphia, MS; the Golden Moon Casino, which opened in 2002 in Choctaw, MS; the Bok Homa Casino, which opened in 2010 in Heidelberg, MS; and the Crystal Sky Casino, which opened in 2024 in Louisville, MS. The Silver Star and Golden Moon Casinos are both located on MBCI's Pearl River Reservation in Neshoba County, MS.